operator-framework/operator-sdk/doc/test-framework/scorecard.md

 3. Then, run the scorecard, for example `$ operator-sdk scorecard`.
 See the [Command args](#command-args) to check its options.

 **NOTE:** If your operator is non-SDK then some steps will be required in order to meet its requirements.

-## Exit Status

-Starting with version v1alpha2, the scorecard return code is 1 if any of the tests executed did not pass and 0 if all selected tests pass.

 ## Configuration